Turkey Broadheads: 3 Powerful Tips to Unlocking Precision

 Noise reduction features

 The goal is to minimize any audible sounds produced by the mechanism upon impact or during arrow flight, reducing the chances of alerting nearby turkeys.
-Some manufacturers achieve noise reduction by utilizing rubberized components or internal shock absorbers that absorb vibrations and muffle any potential noise caused by deploying blades.

-Turkey Broadheads – Tips for Effective Use
+Turkey Hunting Broadheads – Tips for Effective Use

 Proper Shot Placement